andreas-trenkmann/Spring-HATEOAS-RestAPI/README.md

 This aims to show the proper usage of [HAL-Specification](http://stateless.co/hal_specification.html) and the [HATEOAS](https://spring.io/projects/spring-hateoas) principles

-The following features have been used in this project:
+The following features have been used in the underlying projects:
 * ReST
 * HAL
 * HATEOAS
 * HAL-Forms with affordances
 * JPA
+* Spring Security